The CA Quarterly Review (Winter 2023)

 Why you should participate in the Energy and Water Benchmarking Initiative?
 Well, the HUD Energy and Water Benchmarking Initiative can provide a variety of benefits to multifamily property owners, including:

 • Receiving an annual property analysis report with usage trends and identifying opportunities for energy and water savings in your building(s)

 • Establishing eligibility or preparing you to make use of federal, state, and utility energy efficiency programs, such as HUD’s Multifamily Green and Resilient Retrofit Program and EPA’s Greenhouse Gas Reduction Fund.

 • Supporting early compliance with local ordinances as more localities across the country take interest in energy usage data of multifamily properties.

 - Winter Quick Tips

-As we enter another New Year, the days remain both cooler and shorter.
-Here are a few quick tips for the New Year and cooler weather.
+As we enter another winter season, the days become both cooler and shorter.
+Here are a few quick tips for the winter season and colder weather.